-In 2018, the State also proposes the ability to work on tributaries, such as spring creek tributaries, with connection to Priority 1 and 2 tributaries to improve connectivity and habitat if the resource managers agree these are priority actions.
+As of 2018, the State also has the ability to work on tributaries, such as spring creek tributaries, with connection to Priority 1 and 2 tributaries to improve connectivity and habitat if the resource managers agree these are priority actions.

-The following table 3-3, provides an evaluation and implementation schedule for the 17 aquatic priority watershed areas.
-In 2018, the State proposes to evaluate and implement priority actions in all the priority watersheds starting in 2019.
+The following Table 3-3 provides an evaluation and implementation schedule for the 17 aquatic priority watershed areas.
+The State will evaluate and implement priority actions in all the priority watersheds starting in 2019.